-Bacteria can monitor and respond to changes to environmental conditions via a cell density process known as quorum sensing (QS).
-Bacteria uses this process to monitor their community by producing, detecting and responding to low molecular mass signal molecules, called autoinducers (AI).
+Bacteria can monitor and respond to changes in environmental conditions via a cell density process known as quorum sensing (QS).
+Bacteria use this process to monitor their community by producing, detecting, and responding to low molecular mass signal molecules, called autoinducers (AI).
 When the cell density increases the concentration of these signaling molecules will also increase.
 Once the accumulation of these molecules reaches a threshold, bacteria are collectively able to regulate gene expression and therefore cooperatively regulate their metabolic behavior.
 Quorum sensing has been shown to regulate a variety of processes in bacteria.
-These include bioluminescence and symbiosis in Vibrio fischeri, expression of virulence genes in Pseudomonas aeruginosa, expression of virulence, surface proteins and biofilm formation in Escherichia coli, and biosynthesis of extracellular polymeric substances and pathogenicity in Erwinia stewartii.
+These include bioluminescence and symbiosis in Vibrio fischeri, expression of virulence genes in Pseudomonas aeruginosa, expression of virulence, surface proteins, and biofilm formation in Escherichia coli, and biosynthesis of extracellular polymeric substances and pathogenicity in Erwinia stewartii.
 Two major types of quorum sensing molecules (QSMs) have been widely described in literature.
 The commonest QSM used by Gram-negative bacteria are known as N-acyl homoserine lactones (HSLs) whilst Gram-positive bacteria use amino acids and short peptides (oligopeptide) as their AIs.

 Quorum sensing was first described in V. fischeri, a Gram-negative bacteria.
 At low cell density, Vibrio fischeri is non-bioluminescent, but when the concentration increases (high cell density), the organism is bioluminescent.
 The molecular basis for regulation of bioluminescence in V. fischeri via quorum sensing has been well studied.
 The gene cluster responsible for light production consists of eight genes (luxA-E, luxG, luxI, and luxR) (Figure 1).

 The regulator proteins responsible for quorum sensing in this organism are proteins encoded by luxI and luxR.
-LuxI encodes the enzyme AHL synthase, which catalyses the reaction involved in the biosynthesis of HSLs known as N-3-oxo-hexanoyl-L-homoserine lactone (3-oxo-C6-HSL).
+LuxI encodes the enzyme AHL synthase, which catalyzes the reaction involved in the biosynthesis of HSLs known as N-3-oxo-hexanoyl-L-homoserine lactone (3-oxo-C6-HSL).
 LuxR encodes the protein which binds to the AI and also activates the luxA-E and luxI operons.

-The aim of this study was to elucidate the effect of changes in environmental condition such as growth media as well as the addition of exogenous homoserine lactone on 3-oxo-C6-HSL on the growth and bio-luminescence in V. fischeri.
+The aim of this study was to elucidate the effect of changes in environmental conditions such as growth media as well as the addition of exogenous homoserine lactone on 3-oxo-C6-HSL on the growth and bio-luminescence in V. fischeri.
 A BMG LABTECH microplate reader was used to measure absorbance and luminescence in script mode.

 Materials & Methods